barrioskevin/jinzo/README.md

 # Known Issues

+- I'm really trying to focus on getting the main engagement frame to look good on multiple resoultions.
+I've really only been testing on my laptop which is 1920x1080 however not all screens are this resolution, especially TV screens.
+So, the few times where I have gotten to test different resolutions I came up with a scaling technique that will scale the side panel images based on the actual displays size and while it works fine I think there still appears to be some parts of the image not showing up properly (edges get trimmed slightly).
+I'm currently trying to find a way where I can reliably test different resolutions to better the current code I have for scaling.
+- Another thing I really need to consider is how we can tell the program what videos and images to display.
+Currently my solutions have been coded into the application but I think I need to come up with a sort of configuration file so that it can load and display different videos and images on each run.
+I came across the issue when I had to set up this program on two seperate devices with both of them needing different images.
+I think I'm going to lean towards command line arguments for now and see if I can get that working.
 - I will sometimes get a `java.net.SocketTimeException` or a `java.net.UnknownHostException`, from what I understand this is just my app timing out when trying to reach google drive.
 I'm not sure if there is anything I can do programatically but I have to make sure that my app is prepared for a failure like this.
 Before I would get video playback errors because I was deleting videos with the assumption that I would be able to download them again right way, but if I ever time out then the player will have nothing to play.
 - There was some cases of exceptions crashing the program due to not finding certain files or directories, I tried to clean it up as much as I could by automatically creating directories if needed and using try catch where ever possible, but if paths aren't loaded in properly from `application.properties` the app could fail.
 - Because the app installs using the $HOME enviornment variable there is not really compatability with non Unix systems so we need to change the start up in the Config class.